Kerry Foley Inks With Dragon Fire Boxing — Boxing News 24/7

 “With the help of some very close people they have turned me into a full time fighter, which means I train all year round no matter what I have organised.
 Iv had the last year in fight prep.
 This is just an added 10 weeks with titles at the end of the rainbow.

-Best thing iv done in my life.
-Arnel’s style is perfect for me and I enjoy going to the gym every day with him.
-Learning so much and he has so much more to teach.
-I can also understand words that he has made up that no one else can
+Top Australian fight managerial outfit, Dragon Fire Boxing have struck a multi-year managerial deal with top middleweight contender, Kerry ‘Captain’ Foley, joining a growing stable of world rated boxers, Reagan Dessaix, Andrew Moloney and Jason Moloney.

+Foley (19-3-1, 16 KOs), a former Australian light heavyweight champion, is scheduled to next fight world rated compatriot, Jayde Mitchell for the interim WBA Oceania super middleweight title in Melbourne on September 7 but is in ecstasy after sealing the agreement and is already fired up to reward his new managers with a good show against Mitchell.

 “Dragon Fire Boxing have done everything that they said they could and would do.
 My job is a boxer so I train and fight and leave the rest in their capable hands and they are doing awesome.
-1 fight with them and I’ve got Jayde Mitchell.
-Can’t ask for any more.
+One fight with them and I’ve got Jayde Mitchell.
+Can’t ask for any more,” Foley said.

-“You wanna see me knock people people out, raise the flags.
-No Quarter given, Australia is gonna have a real world champion.
-One that hits harder then anyone in the division, is exciting and has an iq higher then his age.